presquepartout/SayerPythonProject/LessonThree.md

 `happy = (dessert > 2) and (allergy < 2)`

-`if happy:
+`if happy:`

-      print "Smile"`
+`     print "Smile"`

+Remember to indent four spaces after the print statement.
 What is the result?

 Try:

 `if sad:
      print "boo hoo"`

+Remember to indent.
 What is the result?

 ## Jupyter notebooks